 15. Use Affiliate Programs to Sell Your Art

 The classic way to earn money through affiliate links is to write popular blogs that get plenty of readers and have offers directly related to the content.
 Each referral earns a commission.
+Affiliate marketing can generate multiple income streams.

-If you’re an artist looking to sell your own artwork, one way to do so is by setting up your own affiliate programs with other websites.
+If you’re an artist looking to sell your own artwork, one way to do so is by setting up your own affiliate programs with similar websites.
 This way, every time someone clicks on one of your affiliate links and makes a purchase, you earn a commission.

-When your site gets to 50,000 visitors a month you can join Mediavine for a higher return.
+When your site gets to 50,000 visitors a month you can join Mediavine for a much higher return.

-16. How to Sell Your Art through Email Marketing
+16. Sell Your Art through Email Marketing

 Email marketing is one of the most effective ways to sell your art.
 By building a list of potential customers and sending them regular updates about your work, you can create a steady stream of sales.